Aerospace · MIL-Spec · AS9102 FAI · ITAR-Aware

 Layered process audit weekly.
 Production lot release contingent on ongoing capability data.

-Customer: NYSE-listed US Tier-1 ground-defense systems OEM.
-They needed a second-source for harnesses going into a tactical communications terminal — MIL-DTL-38999 Series III connectors, MIL-W-22759 wire, full DO-160G qualification on Sections 4, 7, 8, 16 and 21.
-Program was ITAR-controlled.
+A typical ground-defense systems program needs a second-source for harnesses going into a tactical communications terminal — MIL-DTL-38999 Series III connectors, MIL-W-22759 wire, and DO-160G qualification support on the specified sections.
+Program data requires controlled handling.

 Solution Stack Applied